 Students should review the Golden Rule Student Handbook for information on conduct regulations and related procedures and resources.
 Published annually by the Office of Student Conduct, the Golden Rule Student Handbook describes university standards for students regarding their conduct in the university community and their rights and responsibilities.
-And in particular, for graduate students, Appeals of Graduate Program Actions or Decisions (Regulation UCF-5.017) outlines academic performance and grievance procedures.
+And in particular, for graduate students, Actions or Decisions (Regulation UCF-5.017) outlines academic performance and grievance procedures.